Provence Bike Tour

 Day One: Welcome to Provence

-Your guides will greet you at the Avignon TGV train station, and we’re off!
+Your guides will greet you at the Avignon TGV train station, and the adventure begins!
 At the hotel, we’ll start out with the essentials: bike fitting, safety talk, and map review.
-Then we’ll hop on our bikes and head to the Pont du Gard aqueduct – one of the Roman’s grandest structures, built in 19 B.C., and continue through beautiful orchards to the villages of Lédenon and Cabrières.
-After a pleasant climb, enjoy a thrilling descent through the gorges of the garrigue or Provençal scrubland.
-Tonight our chef will delight you with authentic Provençal fare, and you’ll enjoy luxurious accommodations in the Gard region.
+Then we’ll hop on our bikes and head over to Bedoin, the famous village that marks the start of the most challenging ascent up to the Mt Ventoux.
+You may decide this is one challenge you cannot live without, or continue spinning along the foothills of the Geant de Provence.
+Tonight our chef will delight you with authentic Provençal fare, and afterwards you’ll enjoy a luxurious night’s sleep in this lovely Chateau.

 Meals: Light Lunch / Dinner